At DP Juza most of our custom cabinet doors start out in the shaker style, with a mortise and tenon joint.

 QT along the way

-When the stiles and rails are all cut the panels are cut to size for each door.
-The doors are then assembled on a bench, like on the cabinet, to ensure the correct fit and size.
+When the stiles and rails are all cut, the panels are then cut to size for each door.
+Then doors are assembled on a bench, like on the cabinet, to ensure the correct fit and size.

-Once all the pieces are cut, the panel is sanded and put together using a door clamp machine.
+After cutting all the pieces, a woodworker sands the panel and assembles it using a door clamp machine.
 They glue the joints and clamp each door for 5 to 7 minutes each.
 After clamping, they clean off the excess glue and sand the door again.

 The woodworkers check the door size for accuracy, especially along the diagonal, to ensure each door is square.
-An unsquared door can disrupt the entire cabinet fixture’s appearance, making accuracy paramount in the millwork phase before assembly.
+An unsquared door can affect an entire cabinet’s appearance, making accuracy paramount in the millwork phase before assembly.

 At left, is an un-sanded maple door waiting for paint, at right, is a finish sanded cherry door waiting for stain.
 Our woodworkers consider the final finish of the doors during the build process, as different finishes require varying levels of pre-finish sanding.
 For example, paint highlights defects more than stain.